mitre-attack/car/README.md

 ## Where is everything?

-Analytics are in the `analytics` directory as YAML files.
+Analytics are in the `analytics` directory as YAML files; the same is true for the YAML representations of `sensors` and the `data_model`.
 The website is built automatically from that structured content.
-Other content (sensors, the data model, etc.) are all in the `docs` folder.
-We hope to have more structured content to represent the data model and sensors but just aren't there yet.
-Please let us know if you're interested in helping out with that aspect!
+Other content is all in the `docs` folder.

 The [implementations](implementations) directory contains libraries of analytics that are best represented as source code for specific tools.
 As an example, [BZAR](implementations/bzar) (Bro/Zeek ATT&CK-Based Analytics and Reporting) is a library of source code for Zeek (previously Bro).